Stena Saga ferry

 STENA LINE (Ferries)

-Stena Saga ferry last location was at North Sea (coordinates 58.34668 N / 11.89887 E) cruising en route to SEUDD.
-The AIS position was reported 1 month ago.Current Position
+Stena Saga ferry current location is at East Asia (coordinates 14.68773 N / 120.80395 E) cruising en route to BULACAN ANCHORAGE.
+The AIS position was reported 1 hour ago.Current Position

 Specifications of Stena Saga ferry

 |Speed||22 kn / 41 km/h / 25 mph|

 |Christened by||Queen Silvia of Sweden|

 Stena Saga ferry Review